 - Establish ‘sensible spending’ habits and stick with them.

 - Change your perspective.
 The acute dangers of debt (and the benefits of planning in advance) become even more apparent when examined through the lens of consumption smoothing.

 Consumption smoothing is the idea that through better balancing your consumption patterns and your saving trends at different stages in your life, you might achieve a greater quality of life over the course of your entire lifetime.
 As a young person, this distinction could be between living more cheaply today while putting money away for KiwiSaver on a regular basis.
 Or, later on in life, perhaps investing in non-liquid assets (such as real estate and land), while continuing to live relatively cheaply, which will increase one’s net worth in the long run.

 Who knows if you’ll have job security for the next few years?
-Or if your field goes through a great deal of innovative change and you need retraining in order to progress further?
+Or if your field goes through a great deal of innovation or change and you need retraining in order to progress your career further?
 Making sure that you’re prepared for the multiple challenges, some completely unforeseen, that life might throw your way is the best way to take care of yourself for today and for tomorrow.

 So start with making a plan for day-to-day spending and debt repayment, but keep an eye fixed on the future.
 To try and smooth out your spending and saving patterns over the course of your life (aka consumption smoothing), attempt to not overspend when you’ve got the money, and try your best to avoid debt when you’re earning a lower income than your ‘average’ lifelong income.
 And through the use of helpful online tools, you can start to visualize the work you might have to do in order to get a leg up on your current and future debts.